Key Takeaways

 Care

 Nothing is easier.
-Melamine dishware is almost always dishwasher-safe.
+Melamine dishware is almost always dishwasher-safe, but should not be used in the microwave.

 Glass